naa986/wp-paypal/wp-paypal/readme.txt

 * **handling** - Handling charges.
 This parameter is not quantity-specific, which means the same handling cost applies, regardless of the number of items on the order. (e.g. handling="2.00").

-For detailed documentation please check out the [WordPress PayPal Plugin](https://wphowto.net/wordpress-paypal-plugin-732) page.
+For detailed documentation please check out the [PayPal](https://wphowto.net/wordpress-paypal-plugin-732) plugin page.

 === Translation ===